 (10) Inference for Two-Way Tables & Goodness of Fit

 Evaluation: Each quarter grade will be based upon

 (2) Homework is due at the beginning of class on the due date.
-Problem sets will be checked only if they are neat and legible.
-Late assignments will NOT be accepted for credit.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.